slight-shark/slight-shark.github.io/src/content/writeups/osu-ctf-25.md

 $$

-If we do this for all $i$, we will essentially have a family of polynomials $f_1, f_2, f_3$, all with the same shared root $x$, and we can do... something with that (we'll get there when we get there).
+If we do this for all $i$, we will have created a family of polynomials $f_1, f_2, f_3$, all with the same shared root $x$, and we can do... something with that (we'll get there when we get there).

 But however, recall that we have a custom _prepended_ message at the front of each plaintext.
-So this isn't exactly right, still - we need to manipulate these polynomials such that our $flag$ will be a shared root between all $f_i$.
-Prepending isn't something we can cleanly express as a mathematical expression, so we have to represent the concatenation operation as the _addition_ of some value $a_i$ which we can derive from the `hi there {bn}` message.
+We need to manipulate these polynomials such that our $flag$ will be a shared root between all $f_i$.
+Prepending isn't something we can directly express mathematically, so we have to represent the concatenation operation as the _addition_ of some value $a_i$ which we can derive from the `hi there {bn}` message.
 It should be obvious how to do this - just bitshift the integer value of the message by $8N$, where N is the number of bytes in the flag (we know this to be 147, according to our provided output).

-We'll retrieve some values $a_i$ for each $i$, and we can finally properly model our polynomials with our shared root $\text{flag}$:
+We'll retrieve some values $a_i$ for each $i$, and we can finally model our polynomials with our shared root $\text{flag}$:

 $$